-Jürgen Klinsmann has left a good memory on le Rocher, as much for his athletic abilities as his quality as a human.
-Scorer of 29 goals in 60 games in the red and white jersey from 1992 to 1994, the German international striker was one of the key actors of the European epic that saw AS Monaco reach the semi-finals of the Champions League for the first time in the 1993-1994 season (the Red and White lost to AC Milan, future winner over FC Barcelona in the final).
+Jürgen Klinsmann had a lot of good memories at le Rocher, as much for his athletic abilities as his quality as a human.
+Scorer of 29 goals in 60 games in the red and white jersey from 1992 to 1994, the German international striker was one of the key players of the European epic that saw AS Monaco reach the semi-finals of the Champions League for the first time during the 1993-1994 season.
+The Red and White lost to AC Milan, the future winner, over FC Barcelona in the final.

-World Champion 1990 with the FRG, then a 1996 European Champion with Germany (their first post-reunification title), Jürgen Klinsmann later became a coach after a career of 17 seasons as a player!
-Appointed coach of the Mannschaft in 2004, he led the German team to the semifinals of the 2006 World Cup, of which they were host, before giving way to his assistant at the time, a certain Joachim Löw, who is still at the post thirteen years later!
-Klinsmann managed Bayern Munich in 2008-2009, before the native of Göppingen crossed the Atlantic to become US coach from 2011 to 2016.
+World Champion in 1990, followed by a 1996 European Champion with Germany (their first post-reunification title), Jürgen Klinsmann later became a coach after a career of 17 seasons as a player.
+Appointed coach of the Mannschaft in 2004, Klinsmann managed Bayern Munich in the 2008-2009 season, before the native of Göppingen crossed the Atlantic to become US coach from 2011 to 2016.

-Since Jürgen Klinsmann had been asked by the LFP to present the Coupe de la Ligue trophy in Bordeaux on the occasion of the PSG – AS Monaco final on March 31, 2018, he never had the opportunity to return to the Stade Louis-II since his departure for England and Tottenham in 1994.
-Upon this return, the German legend did not leave empty-handed, since the Vice President of AS Monaco, Oleg Petrov, gave him a jersey with his name and number 7.
+Since Jürgen Klinsmann had been asked by the LFP to present the Trophy League Cup in Bordeaux on the occasion of the PSG – AS Monaco final on March 31, 2018, he never had the opportunity to return to the Stade Louis-II since his departure for England and Tottenham in 1994.
+On this return, the German legend did not leave empty-handed, as the Vice President of AS Monaco, Oleg Petrov, gave him a jersey with his name and number 7.